 STEP ONE - Team Formation & Contract:

-Form a team of three to four (3-4) people.
-We are giving you the option of creating your own teams, but you have to do so before discussion on February 27 and properly (i.e., it is three to four people: not just two people, not five or more).
+Form a team of four (4) people.
+(If the number students in your section isn't evenly divided by 4, there may be a few sections with just three in them.)
+We are giving you the option of creating your own teams, but you have to do so before discussion on March 5.
 Those students who do not assemble a team before hand will be randomly assigned in one in class.
 Everyone in the team must do SOME comparable job (although you will likely divvy up the jobs: more about that below).
-There should be FIVE (5) teams per discussion section.
+There should be FIVE (5) teams per discussion section, so long as the discussion section has more than 16 students.

 Choose your teams wisely: everyone is expected to contribute to the team, and for some parts of the project everyone gets the same grade that item.
 If someone slacks off or screws up, you all get penalized.